Adaptive Dynamic Sliding Mode Control of Soft Continuum Manipulators: Control Synthesis

-For convenience in the stability proof, we first give the following lemma and assumption: \begin{lemma} As the Coriolis matrix is defined using the Christoffel symbols in \cref{eq:christ}, the matrix $(\dot{\bm{M}}-2\bm{C})$ is skew-symmetric. \end{lemma} \begin{assumption} The input disturbances $\bm{d}$ are bounded by:

-where $b_i$ is an unknown positive scalar. \end{assumption} The stability of the control scheme can be proved by considering the following Lyapunov function:
+For convenience in the stability proof, we first give the following lemma and assumption: \begin{lemma} If the Coriolis matrix is defined using Christoffel symbols, the matrix $(\dot{\bm{M}}-2\bm{C})$ is skew-symmetric~\cite{siciliano2010robotics}. \end{lemma} \begin{assumption} The input disturbances $\bm{d}$ are bound by $|d_i| \leq b_i,\; \forall i=1,\dots,n$, where $b_i \in \mathbb{R}$ is an unknown positive scalar. \end{assumption} The stability of the control scheme can be proved by considering the following Lyapunov function: